 CDP is an international not-for-profit organization that conducts annual surveys for companies on climate change (CDP Climate Change), water resource management (CDP Water), and companies’ impact on forests (CDP Forests).
-In 2021, the Group earned a B rating (“management” level) for climate change for its concerted efforts on climate-related issues.
+In 2023, the Group earned a A- rating (“Leadership” level) for climate change for its concerted efforts on climate-related issues.
 Click here to download the 2022 Safran CDP Climate Change survey.

 Moody’s ESG (formerly Vigeo Eiris)

 Moody's ESG (formerly Vigeo Eiris), a subsidiary of Moody's Corporation, uses environmental, societal engagement, business ethics, human rights, human resources, and governance criteria to determine CSR performance ratings for the companies it evaluates.
 According to the 2022 Moody's ESG analysis, Safran's CSR performance places the Group in first place out of the 46 companies evaluated from around the world in the Aerospace & Defense sector.
 Safran is 108th out of the 4,882 companies assessed using Moody’s ESG.
 The Group’s rating is 64/100, up 2 points compared to the previous rating.

 Sustainalytics is a non-financial rating agency that assesses companies’ ESG risk levels.
 The lowest rating corresponds to the best non-financial performance.
-Safran ranks second in the “A&D - Aeronautics & Defense” category with a score of 22.9 (average risk).
+Safran ranks third in the “A&D - Aeronautics & Defense” category with a score of 23.2 (average risk).